-- Provide generous furnishings and amenities to create a comfortable and enjoyable pedestrian and cycling experience for all ages and abilities. - All design components should be of high quality contemporary design and materials. - Each material should be authentic to its nature.
-Wood is wood.
-Recycled plastic does not need to try to look like wood. - Group streetscape furnishings in clusters when advisable to reduce visual and physical clutter. - Street furnishings should be coordinated to avoid conflict with building at-grade use, pedestrian clearway, planting, utilities, driveways and crossings. - Furnishings should be comfortable and accessible for use throughout all four seasons. - Furnishings should be durable products that are resistant to weathering and vandalism, and be easily replaceable. - Site furnishings should be surfaced fixed with tamper-proof fixing systems. - The selection of sustainable products and materials is recommended. - For components containing wood, FSC Certified wood selections are recommended.
-The FSC label provides assurance that the raw materials in wood and paper products have come from sustainably managed forests where attention is given to ecological, social and economic aspects and biodiversity is effectively protected.
+- Provide generous furnishings and amenities to create a comfortable and enjoyable pedestrian and cycling experience for all ages and abilities. - All design components should be of high quality contemporary design and materials. - Each material should be authentic to its nature. - Group streetscape furnishings in clusters when advisable to reduce visual and physical clutter. - Street furnishings should be coordinated to avoid conflict with building at-grade use, pedestrian clearway, planting, utilities, driveways and crossings. - Furnishings should be comfortable and accessible for use throughout all four seasons. - Furnishings should be durable products that are resistant to weathering and vandalism, and be easily replaceable. - Site furnishings should be surfaced fixed with tamper-proof fixing systems. - The selection of sustainable products and materials is recommended. - For components containing wood, FSC Certified wood selections are recommended.
+The FSC label provides assurance that the raw materials in wood and paper products have come from sustainably managed forests where attention is given to ecological, social and economic aspects and bio-diversity is effectively protected.